Office of Research & Development

 Diabetes affects nearly 25 percent of VA's patient population.
 The disease is also the leading cause of blindness, end-stage renal disease, and amputation for VA patients.

-VA researchers are studying innovative strategies and technologies, including group visits, telemedicine, peer counseling, and Internet-based education and case management, to enhance access to diabetes care and to improve outcomes for patients.
+VA researchers are studying innovative strategies and technologies, including group visits, telemedicine, peer counseling, and internet-based education and case management, to enhance access to diabetes care and to improve outcomes for patients.

-In addition, VA researchers are working to develop better ways to prevent or treat diabetes, especially in special populations such as the elderly, amputees, minorities, spinal cord injured patients, and those with kidney or heart disease.
+In addition, VA researchers are working to develop better ways to prevent or treat diabetes, especially in special populations such as the elderly, amputees, minorities, spinal cord-injured patients, and those with kidney or heart disease.

 Two of VA's three Nobel laureates have done important work to benefit Veterans with diabetes.
-The late Dr. Rosalyn S. Yalow received the Nobel Prize for Physiology or Medicine in 1977 for her work in discovering the radioimmunoassay, an extremely sensitive way to measure insulin and other hormones in the blood.
+The late Dr. Rosalyn S. Yalow received the Nobel Prize for Physiology or Medicine in 1977 for her work in developing the radioimmunoassay, an extremely sensitive way to measure insulin and other hormones in the blood.
 The technique made possible major advances in diabetes research and in diagnosing and treating hormonal problems related to growth, thyroid function, and fertility.

-Dr. Andrew V. Schally also received the Nobel Prize in Physiology or Medicine in 1977 for his discovery that the hypothalamus links the nervous system to the endocrine system via the pituitary gland, is currently doing research, along with teams of national and international researchers, on growth hormone-releasing hormone (GHRH).
+Dr. Andrew V. Schally also received the Nobel Prize in Physiology or Medicine in 1977 for his discovery that the hypothalamus links the nervous system to the endocrine system via the pituitary gland.
+He is currently doing research, along with teams of national and international researchers, on growth hormone-releasing hormone (GHRH).
 Among other possibilities opened up by Schally's work with GHRH is the possibility of reducing or eliminating the need for diabetics to regularly inject insulin.

-In 2013, an international research including Schally devised a way to transplant healthy cells into the body without the usual risk of rejection.
+In 2013, an international research team including Schally devised a way to transplant healthy cells into the body without the usual risk of rejection.
 The study involved a middle-aged man with diabetes, but it may be relevant to a range of other diseases as well.
 The researchers developed what amounts to an artificial pancreas (the place where the body makes insulin), which the patient tolerated well without taking drugs to suppress the immune system.

-For seven and a half years, researchers involved in a VA cooperative study (CSP 465) looked at nearly 1,800 patients with diabetes.
-The researchers examined cardiovascular disease, the cause of death in nearly two-thirds of patients with diabetes.
+For seven and a half years, researchers involved in a VA cooperative study (CSP 465) followed nearly 1,800 patients who had type 2 diabetes.
+They were interested in examining cardiovascular disease in patients with diabetes.